 Use a cleaner made for film.
 Naphtha can be used, as can pure alcohol.
 Avoid rubbing alcohol since it often contains water.
 The fumes are dangerous so use without proper ventilation.
 Film cleaner can be applied with a clean soft cotton cloth.
 Use a soft fabric combined with very light pressure to avoid creating scratches.
 If the contamination or residue is actually embedded in the emulsion, cleaners won't solve the problem.

 Below, you will see an example of slide cleaning gone bad.
 This customer would have been better off to leave the slide alone than to ruin it.
-Look at the outer edges to see what the center looked like before the "cleaning."
+Look at the outer edges to see what the center might have looked like before the "cleaning."

 Some people use Kodak Film Cleaner which contains heptane and 1,1,2 trichloro-1,2,2-trifluoroethane.
 You can moisten surgical cotton or an old cotton t-shirt with this cleaner and gently draw it across the slide or negative.
 Let the cleaner evaporate and blow off any cotton fibers with compressed photographic gas (e.g. Dust-Off).
 You should be able to get the liquid cleaner and compressed gas at any good camera store.